gitbutlerapp/docs/docs/features/timeline.md

 # ⌛ Timeline

-> [!IMPORTANT]
+{% hint style="warning" %}
-> The timeline feature has been temporarily hidden from the UI while we focus our alpha work on the Virtual Branch functionality.
+The timeline feature has been temporarily hidden from the UI while we focus our alpha work on the Virtual Branch functionality.
 It will come back very soon. :pray:
+{% endhint %}

 Another feature of GitButler is the project timeline.
 This tool allows you to find any version of any file that has ever existed in your project from the moment you downloaded GitButler.